 Prior Coursework

-With program approval, students are allowed to count no more than 6 credits of graduate coursework taken as a graduate student from other institutions.
-Coursework earned five or more years prior to admission to a master’s degree is not allowed to satisfy requirements.
+With program approval, students are allowed to transfer no more than 6 credits of graduate coursework taken as a graduate student from other institutions.
+Coursework earned ten or more years prior to admission to a master’s degree is not allowed to satisfy requirements.

-With program approval, students are allowed to count no more than 9 credits of coursework numbered 500 or above taken as a UW–Madison Special student.
-Coursework earned five or more years prior to admission to a master’s is not allowed to satisfy requirements.
+With program approval, students are allowed to transfer no more than 9 credits of coursework numbered 500 or above taken as a UW–Madison University Special student.
+Coursework earned ten or more years prior to admission to a master’s is not allowed to satisfy requirements.

 Students who have four or more grades of “Incomplete” may not register for further work until these Incompletes have been removed.
 It is the policy of the philosophy department not to give Incompletes, except when illness or events beyond the student’s control prevent the completion of course work.